heath3conk/make-this/README.md

 Jump to [table of contents](#table-of-contents)

-## Navigating the notebooks
+## Navigating this repo
+### Jupyter notebooks
+At the top of each notebook, I've provided a brief summary of its purpose and a list of the sections in the notebook.
+You can't use hyperlinks to move around in jupyter notebooks but you can search by the items in those lists to jump to the section you want.
-- [edamam api](/notebooks/edamam_recipe_api.ipynb): exploring the recipe api, looking at what are required parameters and how to dig into the json response to get the information I want to display on the app
+- [edamam recipe api](/notebooks/edamam_recipe_api.ipynb): exploring the recipe api<sup>1</sup>, figuring out which parameters are required and how to dig into the json response to get the information I want to display on the app.
+Sample JSON response is [here](/sample_response.json); the ingredients I sent to the API were "cherry tomatoes, sourdough bread".
-- [recipe database](/notebooks/recipe_database.ipynb): initial EDA on the Kaggle dataset<sup>1</sup> from Food.com.
+- [EDA recipe database](/notebooks/eda_recipe_database.ipynb): initial EDA on the Kaggle dataset<sup>2</sup> from Food.com.
+Includes
+references to some articles about tokenizing the recipe data<sup>3,4</sup>.
-- [model recipe database](/notebooks/model_recipe_database.ipynb): data exploration and initial pass on using the Kaggle/Food.com data with a clustering model.
+- [model recipe database](/notebooks/model_recipe_database.ipynb): data exploration and initial pass on using the Kaggle/Food.com data with a KMeans model to cluster recipes.
+Also uses that model to predict which cluster a new recipe (from the Edamam API).
 - [cluster model trials](/notebooks/cluster_model_trials.ipynb): trials of kmeans, dbscan, birch and agglomerative clustering models, using a few different ways to subset the data.
 Ends with the cosine similarity recommender

 ## Data